SSWConsulting/SSW.Rules.Content/rules/azure-devops-events-flowing-through-to-microsoft-teams/rule.md

 ---

-You can see details about your Azure DevOps Server (formerly known as TFS) projects directly in your Microsoft Teams channel.
+You can see details about your Azure DevOps projects directly in your Microsoft Teams channel.
 Examples of what you can monitor:

 * Work item updates
 * Pull requests